Optometrist Logo Ideas:

 The eyeglass wearing owl provides a bit of fun and whimsy to your logo.
-The black and white design also demands attention, while balancing the icon and test.
-The Pacifico Regular font, which appears to be handwritten complements the informality of the logo.
+The black and white design also demands attention, while balancing the icon and text.
+The Pacifico Regular font, which appears to be handwritten, complements the informality of the logo.

-The temples on the glassed can be seen as either in front of or behind the lenses, a visual pun which references eyesight.
-Orange is associated with joy, healthy eating and in heraldry.
+The temples of the glasses can be seen as either in front of or behind the lenses, a visual pun which references eyesight.
+Orange is associated with joy and healthy eating, and is used in heraldry.
 The block formation of the text is an excellent match for the square shape of the lenses.

 The dominant image of a large red eye is striking.
-Red is a great color to use in a logo or advertising because it has high visibility and brings images to the foreground.
-It is an emotionally intense color symbolizing energy and determination, and creates a sense of immediacy in people.
+Red is a great color to use in a logo because it has high visibility and brings images to the foreground.
+It is an emotionally intense color, symbolizing energy and determination, and creates a sense of immediacy in people.

 The addition of the peering eyes inside the glasses creates a sense of whimsy here.
-Being a highly visible color, red is a great choice for the glasses which stand out prominently.
+Being a highly visible color, red is a great choice for the glasses and helps them to stand out prominently.
 Crimson Text is a font in the tradition of attractive old-style typefaces.

 How do I choose an appropriate optometry logo?